neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 - Error codes
   - `200` Query execute ok.
   - `400` Error due to bad payload i.e. wrong `user` + `filepath` combination.
-  - `401` User is not in the list of admins.
+  - `401` Token user is not in the list of admins.
   - `500` Internal error due to DB or MQ failures.

     Example: